-- (1) "not in Connection with a Change in Control" means outside of the applicable Sale Event period. - (2) "in Connection with a Change in Control" means within the applicable Sale Event period. - (3) Represents 12 months' base salary. - (4) Represents 18 months' base salary. - (5) Represents 100% of annual target incentive compensation opportunity. - (6) Represents 150% of annual target incentive compensation opportunity. - (7) Represents 18 months of payment of COBRA premiums. - (8) Represents the value of 12 months of acceleration of vesting of Mr. Wolchko's unvested time-vesting equity awards. - (9) Represents the value of full acceleration of vesting of Mr. Wolchko's unvested time-vesting equity awards. - (10) Represents 9 months' base salary. - (11) Represents 12 months' base salary. - (12) Represents 100% of annual target incentive compensation opportunity. - (13) Represents 9 months of payment of COBRA premiums. - (14) Represents 12 months of payment of COBRA premiums. - (15) Represents the value of 9 months of acceleration of vesting of the NEO's unvested time-vesting equity awards. - (16) Represents the value of full acceleration of vesting of the NEO's unvested time-vesting equity awards.
+- (1) "not in Connection with a Change in Control" means outside of the applicable Sale Event period. - (2) "in Connection with a Change in Control" means within the applicable Sale Event period. - (3) Represents 12 months' base salary. - (4) Represents 18 months' base salary. - (5) Represents 100% of annual target incentive compensation opportunity. - (6) Represents 150% of annual target incentive compensation opportunity. - (7) Represents 18 months of payment of COBRA premiums. - (8) Represents the value of 12 months of acceleration of vesting of Mr. Wolchko's unvested time-vesting equity awards.
+This excludes any accelerated vesting of performance-based awards as no performance milestones have been met as of December 31, 2022. - (9) Represents the value of full acceleration of vesting of Mr. Wolchko's unvested time-vesting equity awards.
+This excludes any accelerated vesting of performance-based awards as no performance milestones have been met as of December 31, 2022. - (10) Represents 9 months' base salary. - (11) Represents 12 months' base salary. - (12) Represents 100% of annual target incentive compensation opportunity. - (13) Represents 9 months of payment of COBRA premiums. - (14) Represents 12 months of payment of COBRA premiums. - (15) Represents the value of 9 months of acceleration of vesting of the NEO's unvested time-vesting equity award.
+This excludes any accelerated vesting of performance-based awards as no performance milestones have been met as of December 31, 2022. - (16) Represents the value of full acceleration of vesting of the NEO's unvested time-vesting equity award.
+This excludes any accelerated vesting of performance-based awards as no performance milestones have been met as of December 31, 2022.